venoajie/MyApp/README.md

 - [x] Back up database to cloud and local
 - [x] Send automatic order based on pre-defined manual target

+## Transactions flow:
+- Fetch both market and exchange data through websocket and temporary save them in pickle format
+- Modified market data for further analysis
+- Check the balance in cryto currency.
+Check whether they have properly hedged
+- Frequently check market condition and current asset position.
+Send/cancel order based on them
+- Frequently: check current position based on time (every x seconds and then sleep) and events (by captured any changes taken place at balance/position using rsync)
+- Send transaction update to telegram
+- Backed up data to cloud and other folder using rclone every x hours

 ## Quickstart:
 - install app
 ```shell